rex69420/nordic-theming/readme.md

 sudo nano ~/.bashrc
 ```

 scroll all the way down and then at the bottom of the file press enter and then add neofetch.
-Then do Ctrl+x, y and enter.
+Then do CTRL + x, y and enter.

 After that is done, do a quick restart and everything shold be the way you want it to be.